james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 # Packet Preamble

 In total it took me 4 days to get this process together and get it working.
 I was provisioning a new server each day starting fresh and then throwing it away at the end of the day.
 I estimate that with the below information someone could run through this process in about a day.
-The total cost I incurred was $19.93, and I actually found a voucher 'nixos' for $25 Packet credit, so effecively it didn't cost me anything!
+The total cost I incurred was $19.93, and I actually found a voucher 'nixos' for $25 Packet credit, so effectively it didn't cost me anything!
 I initially used the 'c1.small.x86' instances at $0.40 per hour to understand how packet and Esxi work, I then used the 'c2.medium.x86' instances at $1.00 per hour to perform the actual Openshift installation.
 You may think that the 'c2.medium.x86' instance is a bit lacking for an Openshift install with its measly 64GB of RAM.. technically it is, however you can get away overcommitting the VM guest machines memory, at least for the installation process anyway.
-Here was my useage for the week:
+Here was my usage for the week:

 ![Shiny new server](/images/finished14.png#center)

 ### Provision ESXi

-Although not mandatory, I suggest to add your shh public key to your packet account before provisioning any server.
+Although not mandatory, I suggest adding your ssh public key to your packet account before provisioning any server.
 Choose a suitable instance such as the c2.medium.x86.
 Set it's OS to be VMware ESXi 6.5.
 In the optional settings select Configure IPs and select the /28 subnet in the Private IPv4 section.
-The provisiong process takes 5 minutes or so, once it has completed you can click the instance name in your list of servers to see its details.
+The provisioning process takes 5 minutes or so, once it has completed you can click the instance name in your list of servers to see its details.

 ![Shiny new server](/images/ocp_finished10.png#center)